-- Any doormat and matwell should not impede the movement of wheelchairs. - Lever handles are preferred to knobs and should be used in public areas. - The door handle and related hardware must be of a type that allows the door to be unlocked and opened with one hand using a closed fist. - Doors should be located away from hazards, and should avoid opening directly onto pathways. - Entrance doors should have vision panels towards the leading edge of the door. - There should be a continuous path of travel to and within any building to provide access to all required facilities. - Platform lifts [Photo C] and wheelchair stairlifts [Photo D] can be used to overcome changes in level where passenger lifts or ramps are not possible.
+- Lever handles are preferred to knobs and should be used in public areas. - The door handle and related hardware must be of a type that allows the door to be unlocked and opened with one hand using a closed fist. - Doors should be located away from hazards, and should avoid opening directly onto pathways. - Entrance doors should have vision panels towards the leading edge of the door. - There should be a continuous path of travel to and within any building to provide access to all required facilities. - Platform lifts and wheelchair stair lifts can be used to overcome changes in level where passenger lifts or ramps are not possible.
 However wheelchair stair lifts are not recommended for new buildings.
-They can rarely be used independently and can obstruct passage width of the stair while in use. - Requirements for facilities in passenger lifts [Photo E] that are specifically designed to assist persons with disabilities must comply with BCA and AS 1735.12.
+They can rarely be used independently and can obstruct passage width of the stair while in use. - Requirements for facilities in passenger lifts that are specifically designed to assist persons with disabilities must comply with BCA and AS 1735.12.